SAN FRANCISCO ●Attractions●Performing Arts

 image copyright Ron Scherl, courtesy of Steve Silver Productions

-Beach Blanket Babylon 678 Green St./Powell St., in Club Fugazi, North Beach.
+Beach Blanket Babylon 678 Beach Blanket Babylon Blvd. (formerly Green St.)/Powell St., in Club Fugazi, North Beach.
 Going strong since 1974, this fast-moving and humorous musical revue is known for its colorful, creative costumes and elaborate oversize headdresses.
 It is the longest running musical revue in the world.
 The show changes periodically, adding new surprises.
 Family-friendly Sunday matinees are the only performances open to minors under age 21, and is best suited for age 12 and older.
 No alcohol is served then, there is no profanity or violence, and sexual puns are toned down.
 Performances sell out regularly, so reserve tickets early and arrive when the doors open.

 Best of Broadway

-EXIT Theatreplex 156 Eddy St./Taylor St. This venue for independent theatre has four stages.
+EXIT Theatre 156 Eddy St./Taylor St., near Union Square.
+This venue for independent theatre has five stages.
 Many shows are produced by independent theater companies that take their own reservations and run their own box offices.
+Everything from burlesque to magic is scheduled

 image courtesy of venue